golang/website/_content/doc/go1.26.md

 The [`WithDataIndependentTiming`](/pkg/crypto/subtle#WithDataIndependentTiming)
 function no longer locks the calling goroutine to the OS thread while executing the passed function.
-Additionally, any goroutines which are spawned during the executed of the passed function and their descendents now inherit the properties of WithDataIndependentTiming for their lifetime.
+Additionally, any goroutines which are spawned during the execution of the passed function and their descendants now inherit the properties of WithDataIndependentTiming for their lifetime.
 This change also affects cgo in the following ways: